Carlinhos (footballer, born June 1994)

-Carlos Vinícius Santos de Jesus (born 22 June 1994) is a Brazilian professional footballer who plays as an attacking or central midfielder for Dibba, on loan from Portimonense.
+Carlos Vinícius Santos de Jesus (born 22 June 1994) is a Brazilian professional footballer who plays as an attacking or central midfielder for Kuwait.

 Club career

 In July 2015, he joined Aarau on loan for one year.
 At the end of the loan period in June 2016, Aarau wanted to extend the deal by another year but the owning club Atlético Monte Azul instead reached an agreement with Thun for one-year loan deal.

 On 16 July 2021, he joined Portimonense in Portugal on a two-year contract.